 The above images illustrate the difference between a white and yellow diamond.
 Lower grades introduce even more yellowness.

 Finally and probably the one that is most commonly known to the public is the carat.
-The carat of a diamond is a measure of how much a diamond weights.
+The carat of a diamond is a measure of how much a diamond weighs.
 It’s also worth noting that carat also relates to the size of the diamond as well.

 As you go up in scale, the diamonds increase in price however just because a diamond is “bigger” doesn’t mean its better quality.
 A smaller stone based on cut, clarity and color can be worth more money so it’s important to factor in all the 4 “Cs” when selecting your diamond.